joshwlivingston/a-tour-of-cpp/ch04-error-handling/README.md

 The _constructor's_ role is to _establish_ the variant for a class.
 The _member functions_ must ensure the invariant still holds before they exit.

-In our Vector defintions, the following is "valid":
+In our Vector definitions, the following is "valid":

 ```cpp
 // Initialize a size -27 vector
 Vector v(-27); // Who knows what will happen?
 ```

-Instead, it would be better to not allow such construction, by estiablishing the invariant.
+Instead, it would be better to not allow such construction, by establishing the invariant.